harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 ### Release Methodology
 Releases to broad silicon teams should always be referenceable back to a specific git point.
-Generally, only do releases against an annotated git tag, to ensure reproducibility.
+Generally, only do releases against an annotated git tag, to ensure reproducibility if additional HIPs are added to the released set.
 For example, to checkout the annotated tag lamb_0_0_2, you can do:

 ```
 git clone https://github.com/intel-innersource/applications.design-automation.memory.lamb.git